gusevdaniel/gusevdaniel/README.md

 - 👋 Hi, I’m @gusevdaniel

-- 🌱 Student aiming to succeed and bring some value to this world
 - 👯 I’m looking to collaborate on: Backend, Web App
 - 🌻 Potentially interested to join any project